-Observation Suggestion(s) Packaging efficiency is too low Ensure that the packaging extracts are properly stored.
-Gigapack III packaging extract is very sensitive to slight variations in temperature; therefore, store the packaging extracts at the bottom of a -80°C freezer and avoid transferring tubes from one freezer to another.
-Do not allow the packaging extracts to thaw.
-Avoid the use of ligase buffers containing PEG, which can inhibit packaging.
-The DNA concentration in the packaging extract may be too low.
-Ligate at DNA concentrations of 0.2 μg/μl or greater and package between 1 and 4 μl of the ligation reaction.
-Packaging extract protein concentration may be too low.
-Never package >4 μ l of the ligation reaction to prevent dilution of the proteins contained within the packaging extract.
-During titering, neither a bacterial lawn nor plaques is observed on the plate Chloroform, added after packaging to prevent bacterial contamination, may be present while titering.
-Be sure to spin down the chloroform completely prior to removing an aliquot of the viral stock for titering.
+Observations Suggestions Packaging efficiency is too low Storage conditions are inappropriate.
+Gigapack III packaging extract is very sensitive to slight variations in temperature.
+Store the packaging extracts at the bottom of a -80°C freezer and avoid transferring tubes from one freezer to another Do not allow the packaging extracts to thaw Avoid use of ligase buffers containing PEG, which can inhibit packaging The concentration of DNA may be too low.
+Ligate at DNA concentrations of 0.2 μ g/ μ l or greater and package between 1 and 4 μ l of the ligation reaction The proteins contained within the packaging extract are diluted to suboptimal concentration when combined with an excessive volume of the ligation reaction mixture.
+Never package >4 μ l of the ligation reaction Neither a bacterial lawn nor plaques is observed on the plate Chloroform, which is added after packaging to prevent bacterial contamination, if present while titering, inhibits growth of the lawn of bacterial host cells.
+Be sure to spin down the chloroform completely prior to removing an aliquot for titering